 This client applied for the role of Assistant Consultant in State (Qld) Government and gained a job interview.
 A two-page statement required addressing the following 7 selection criteria: Customer Focus, Educating Others, Continuous Learning, Continuous Improvement, Problem Solving, Work Values, and Technical Knowledge.
-Following are full excerpts from three of the criteria.
+Following are full examples of two of the criteria.

 In my most recent role as Assessment Officer at the HHH Commission, I dealt with aggrieved complainants – members of the public – in relation to serious systemic complaints directed at health care providers.
 I dealt with a challenging/difficult case where a customer was obtaining no satisfaction from legal representation and from the Ombudsman’s management team, and had exhausted all other avenues.
 She could not understand why she was in the wrong and had exhausted every avenue.
 I immediately identified that her understanding of procedure was not correct; I decided the best strategy was to clarify and explain the procedure in a manner in which the other agencies did not do in order to provide her with a better and more solid understanding that she had no grounds with her complaint.
 I also adopted my strategy and approach by acknowledging and appealing to her from an emotional level and not a cognitive level to show that I was working with and for her, and not against her.
 I explained and ran through the entire procedure from the very beginning, and I broke down each section into steps so she could begin to see with clarity how the final decision was made.
 As a result, the time I spent with her in explaining the procedure provided her with closure and she came to the final realisation and complete acceptance of the case’s final decision that was not in her favour.